yanbin1992/IS5452_project/Backend/README.md

 # IS5452_project_Backend
-This is the python script to start the sentiment analysis service on localhost/8080.
+File backend.py is the python script to start the sentiment analysis service on localhost/8080.
+Other files are for predict function and the model data.
 ## How to run the script
 First you need to install python3 (version 3.8 or later) as well as the packages needed.
 Here are the packages needed to run the service: